Tuesday, September 26, 2023

 Who else can we run to when suffering has knocked the breath of life out of us?

 If there's no God and mankind just evolved somehow from nothingness or primordial soup then there is no point to suffering or purpose in it.
 Why bother asking why it exists?
 It's just here by accident.
 It's random, no one's fault.
-But if there is a God, then suffering has a purpose and an explanation behind it whether we see it in this life or not.
+But if there is a sovereign God who governs the world he made, even the suffering that comes to his creatures as the Book of Job shows us, then suffering has a purpose and an explanation behind it whether we see it in this life or not.

 I've learned that suffering, somehow someway, gives us a glimpse of the glory of God that we could not see otherwise.
 But we have to remain steadfast in the Lord in order for suffering to do its work.
 I believe this because I've lived this.